Editor’s Note: This article is published with permission from WABE.

 An eye exam can also reveal high cholesterol, in the form of yellow chalky deposits at the inner top and bottom parts of the eyelids.

-Once they spot those deposits, eye doctors usually send patients to a primary care physician for further testing, and in most cases the blood work confirms the suspicion.
+Once they spot those deposits, eye doctors usually send patients to a primary care physician for further vision processing and testing, and in most cases the blood work confirms the suspicion.

 A way to spot early Alzheimer’s?

 A transient ischemic attack (TIA), or mini-stroke, can announce itself in the eyes, too.
 If the vision suddenly gets blurred, or one eye goes temporarily blind, the patient may be suffering from a blood clot or cardiac arrhythmia.
 Even if the symptoms quickly disappear, “the patient must undergo further evaluation,” Neufeld says.
 “It may help prevent a massive stroke later on.”